thoughtspot/thoughtspot.github.io/_admin/data-modeling/set-format-pattern-numbers.md

     | Option                  | Description |
     | ------------------------|----------|
     | **Infer From Browser** | Your currency data will be modeled upon the locale of your browser setting. |
-    | **From a column** | Your currency data will be modeled upon the existing currency information in the selected column This option is disabled if there is no `VARCHAR` column to choose from.
+    | **From a column** | Your currency data will be modeled upon the existing currency information in the selected column.
+This option is disabled if there is no `VARCHAR` column to choose from.
     | **Specify ISO Code** | Your currency data will be modeled upon your selection from the available currency code choices. |

 4. Click **Ok** to save your changes.